scovitin-vsevolod/drupal.boilerplate.8/README.md

 This project is meant to be a quick startup for a new Drupal 8 project with some common configurations and modules.

+## Prerequisites on host

+* composer 1.5.2
+* php (5.x or 7.x) with: php-curl, php-xml, php-bz2, php-mbstring
+* Vagrant
+* VirtualBox 5.0 or 5.1 (currently does not work with 5.2)

 ## First time setup
 * Download this repo and git init the folder.
 * Change names in project.yml